 Health care partner

-Another common theme was a shift in the project direction and the mindset of individuals involved thanks to the patient involvement, as patient partners reminded health care providers to bring their ideas, initiatives and improvements closer to the patient perspective:
+Another common theme was a shift in the project direction and the mindset of individuals involved.
+Patient partners reminded health care providers to bring their ideas, initiatives and improvements closer to the patient perspective:

 The patient partner had a great perspective to bring to this initiative and provided helpful feedback from the family lens.